 - Refined Product Terminals.
-Our 54 terminal facilities in the United States provide storage and handling services on a fee basis for petroleum products, specialty chemicals, and other liquids, including crude oil and other feedstocks.
-In addition, our international terminal operations located on the island of St. Eustatius in the Caribbean and Point Tupper in Nova Scotia sell bunker fuel and provide ancillary services, such as pilotage, tug assistance, line handling, launch service, emergency response services and other ship services.
-Our five largest terminal facilities are located on the island of St. Eustatius, Netherlands Antilles, in Point Tupper, Nova Scotia, in Piney Point, Maryland, in Linden, New Jersey (50% owned venture), and in St. James, Louisiana.
-These assets also generate storage lease revenues and throughput revenues. - Refined Product Pipelines.
-We own common carrier pipelines in Texas, Oklahoma, Colorado, New Mexico, Kansas, Nebraska, Iowa, South Dakota, North Dakota and Minnesota covering approximately 6,259 miles.
-The Central West System is connected to Valero Energy refineries in Texas and Oklahoma, the North Pipeline is connected to Tesoro Corporation's Mandan refinery in North Dakota, and the East Pipeline is connected to various refineries in the Midwest.
-In addition, we own a 2,000 mile anhydrous pipeline located in Louisiana, Arkansas, Missouri, Illinois, Indiana, Iowa and Nebraska.
-Revenues for the Central West System are based upon throughput volumes traveling through our system.
-Revenues for the East Pipeline, North Pipeline and Ammonia Pipeline are based upon volumes and distance the product is shipped and the related tariffs. - Crude Oil Pipelines.
-We own 797 miles of crude oil pipelines which transport crude oil and other feedstocks, such as gas oil, from various points in Texas, Oklahoma, Kansas and Colorado to Valero Energy's McKee, Three Rivers and Ardmore refineries as well as four associated crude oil storage facilities in Texas and Oklahoma that are located along crude oil pipelines.
+Our terminal facilities provide storage and handling services on a fee basis for petroleum products, specialty chemicals, and other liquids, including crude oil and other feedstocks.
+In addition, our international terminal operations located on the island of St. Eustatius in the Caribbean and Point Tupper in Nova Scotia provide services, such as pilotage, tug assistance, line handling, launch service, emergency response services and other ship services.
+Our five largest terminal facilities are located on the island of St. Eustatius, Netherlands Antilles, in Point Tupper, Nova Scotia, in Piney Point, Maryland, in Linden, New Jersey (50% owned joint venture), and in St. James, Louisiana. - Refined Product Pipelines.
+We own common carrier pipelines in Texas, Oklahoma, Colorado, New Mexico, Kansas, Nebraska, Iowa, South Dakota, North Dakota and Minnesota covering approximately 6,251 miles.
+The Central West System is connected to Valero Energy Corporation refineries in Texas and Oklahoma, the North Pipeline is connected to Tesoro Corporation's Mandan refinery in North Dakota, and the East Pipeline is connected to various refineries in the Midwest.
+In addition, we own a 2,000 mile anhydrous ammonia pipeline located in Louisiana, Arkansas, Missouri, Illinois, Indiana, Iowa and Nebraska. - Crude Oil Pipelines.
+We own 755 miles of crude oil pipelines that transport crude oil and other feedstocks, such as gas oil, from various points in Texas, Oklahoma, Kansas and Colorado to Valero Energy Corporation's McKee, Three Rivers and Ardmore refineries as well as four associated crude oil storage facilities in Texas and Oklahoma that are located along crude oil pipelines.
 We also own an interest in 57 miles of crude oil pipelines in Illinois, which serve ConocoPhillips' Wood River refinery. - Crude Oil Storage Tanks.
-Our crude oil storage tanks operations consist primarily of 60 crude oil and intermediate feedstock storage tanks and related assets with aggregate storage capacity of approximately 12.5 million barrels that store and deliver crude oil and intermediate feedstock to Valero Energy's refineries in Benicia, California, Corpus Christi, Texas, Texas City, Texas and Three Rivers, Texas. - Other.
-The other segment consists of our product marketing and trading organization, which we recently created to capitalize on opportunities to optimize the use and profitability of our assets, to manage our risk as we diversify our business and to enhance our competitive position when pursuing acquisitions.
-Revenues included in the other segment, which began in the second quarter of 2007, relate to the purchase of heavy fuel oil, asphalt and refined products for resale to third parties in addition to mark-to-market results for our limited trading program.
+We own 60 crude oil and intermediate feedstock storage tanks and related assets with aggregate storage capacity of approximately 12.5 million barrels that store and deliver crude oil and intermediate feedstock to Valero Energy Corporation's refineries in Benicia, California, Corpus Christi, Texas, Texas City, Texas and Three Rivers, Texas. - Marketing.
+The marketing segment consists primarily of purchasing petroleum products for resale to third parties.
+We primarily market heavy fuels, including bunker fuel used to supply marine vessels and refinery feed stocks, refined products consisting primarily of gasoline and distillates and asphalt.
+Revenues for our marketing segment include the mark-to-market results for our limited trading program.